andy-sweet/napari/docs/howtos/layers/points.md

 Individual points can each have different edge and face colors.
 You can initially set these colors by providing a list of colors to the `edge_color` or `face_color` keyword arguments respectively, or you can edit them from the GUI.
-The colors of each of the points are available as lists under the `layer.edge_colors` and `layer.face_colors` properties.
+The colors of each of the points are available through the `layer.edge_colors` and `layer.face_colors` properties.
 Similar to the `sizes` and `size` properties these properties are different from the `layer.edge_color` and `layer.face_color` properties that will determine the color of the next point to be added or any currently selected points.